dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 ## Respond to a swipe

-A recognized swipe can be responded to by a handler for the `Swiped` event:
+A recognized swipe can be responded to by a handler for the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Swiped> event:

 ```csharp
 void OnSwiped(object sender, SwipedEventArgs e)